IBM/cpd-cli/cpdbr/README.md

 Your service may need to provide pre/post scripts to handle backup and restore scenarios that may be applicable to your service.

+Volume-only backup and snapshot can only be used on the CPD instance namespace (e.g. zen), and not for Foundational or CPD operators namespaces (e.g. ibm-common-services).

 ### Prerequisite
 1. The OpenShift client "oc" is included in the PATH and has access to the cluster
-1. setup a shared volume PVC/PV
+1. Setup a shared volume PVC/PV
-1. setup a Kubernetes secret for repository
+1. Setup a Kubernetes secret for repository
 1  oc 3.11+
-1. additional prerequistes for snapshot related commands:
+1. Additional prerequistes for snapshot related commands:
      - Portworx 2.3.4+ (Enterprise)
      - Stork 2.3.2+  [https://github.com/libopenstorage/stork](https://github.com/libopenstorage/stork)
+1. If CPD is installed on NFS, NFS storage must be configured with no_root_squash for volume-backup with restic.

 ### Security And Roles
 backup-restore requires cluster admin or similar roles that are able to create/read/write/delete access Stork CRDs and the